AbolarinMary/LITA-CUSTOMER-PROJECT/README.md

-**By implementing these strategies, your business can strengthen relationships with existing customers while effectively attracting new clientele, ultimately fostering sustainable growth.
+By implementing these strategies, your business can strengthen relationships with existing customers while effectively attracting new clientele, ultimately fostering sustainable growth.

-**
+---
 **Conclusion**
+---

 The analysis of subscription data reveals that the Basic subscription is the most popular among customers, with no cancellations in the first year indicating strong satisfaction and effective onboarding.